-The essential mechanisms can be divided into the categories hemodynamics and gas ex-change.
+The essential mechanisms can be divided into the categories hemodynamics and gas exchange.
 During resuscitation, special attention is given to the restoration or maintenance of perfusion, as the functioning of vital organs directly depends on it.
 To this end, W. Kouwenhoven et al. (1960) describe the performance of manual chest compressions, which, in unchanged form, are nowadays still an essential part of resuscitation measures .
-Due to the compression of the chest and, subsequently, the heart between the sternum and the spi-nal column, a pressure gradient builds up, which causes an emission of blood.
-This mecha-nism later became known as the “heart pump mechanism”.
+Due to the compression of the chest, with the heart and lung organs inside it, a pressure gradient builds up, which causes an emission of blood.
+This mechanism later became known as the “heart pump mechanism”.

 Has CCSV already been examined in studies?

 Yes.
 To date, a total of four studies have examined the use of the CCSV ventilation pattern.
-Three studies were conducted in a pig model (phase I), and another was conducted in a spe-cially developed simulation model (phase II):
+Three studies were conducted in a pig model and another was conducted in a specially developed simulation model:

 How does the device detect the chest compressions and in which phase are mechanical breaths delivered?

 In the novel ventilation mode CCSV, the mechanical breaths are applied simultaneously with the automatically or manually performed chest compressions.
 The ventilation frequency is thus identical with the compression frequency (100-120/min).
-Consequently, very short inspira-tory times (Tinsp = 205 ms) are observed.
-To achieve the positive effect on the hemodynam-ics described above, comparatively high inspiratory pressures of 60 mbar or 40 mbar are necessary (cf. figure 1).
+Consequently, very short inspiratory times (Tinsp = 205 ms) are necessary.
+In order to achieve an inspiratory gas flow in spite of the simultaneous chest compressions and the positive effect on the hemodynamics described above, comparatively high inspiratory pressures of up to 60 mbar are necessary (cf. Figure 1).
 As a result, depending on the condition of the lungs, tidal volumes of 100 ml to 200 ml are achieved.

-Figure 1: How Chest Compression Synchronized Ventilation (CCSV) works: Ventilation is pressure-controlled with Pinsp = 60 mbar during the compression phase of the chest com-pression (Tinsp = 205 ms).
+Figure: How Chest Compression Synchronized Ventilation (CCSV) works: Ventilation is pressure-controlled with Pinsp = 60 mbar during the compression phase of the chest compression (Tinsp = 205 ms).
 No ventilation takes place during the decompression phase.

 Relatively high ventilation pressures arise during resuscitation.
 Are these harmful to the patient?

-In the studies in the pig model [4, 5, 6, 7] with a total of more than 70 test animals, after a to-tal of 30 minutes of resuscitation, no macroscopic or histological lung damage was observed that could be attributed to the use of CCSV.
-Accordingly, it is currently assumed that the high inhalation pressures applied do not lead to lung damage in humans.
+In the studies in the pig model [6, 4, 5, 7] with a total of more than 70 test animals, after a total of 30 minutes of resuscitation, no macroscopic or histological lung damage was observed that could be attributed to the use of CCSV or differed from the results for IPPV ventilation.

 The Guidelines say that hyperventilation is to be avoided.
 Isn't that exactly what CCSV does?